✓ Loan Options for Indian Students

 Loan insurance is compulsory for private lenders.
 It is 1% to 1.5% of the loan amount for private banks and 2% and more for NBFCs.

-Loan insurance is optional for public banks but it is compulsory to get your education loan insured for private lenders.
+Loan insurance is optional for public banks but it is compulsory to get your education loan insured by private lenders.
 It can add additional costs to your loan amount.

-Private banks can at max offer up to 40 lakhs unsecured loans depending upon your university and country.
-They might offer 45 lakhs but only if you get a very strong (earning) financial co-applicant.
+Private banks can at max offer up to 1cr unsecured loans depending upon your university, country, and sometimes even only if you get a very strong (earning) financial co-applicant.

 A feature of the cheapest education loan should not just be limited to the rate of interest but more.

-Whereas private lenders do not give a no-payment moratorium period, students are required to start paying either full interest or partial interest during their course period.
+Whereas most private lenders and NBFCs do not give a no-payment moratorium period, students are required to start paying either full interest or partial interest during their course period.

 Since it's not wise to just rely on public banks, as they do secure loans, what if for some reason they reject your application, you need to have a backup plan.
 Backup plans are your unsecured loans and there too you need the cheapest education loan option.
 WeMakeScholars can help you get the cheapest education loan option both for a secured loan and an unsecured loan.
 We try our best to get students the best deal they can get.
 So do reach out to our financial officers by requesting a callback.